viveikcs/K-Nearest-Neighbor-and-Decision-Tree-Classification-algorithms-for-Detecting-Diabetes/README.md

 **DESCRIPTION**

-Applying and analyzing the performance of two Machine Learning (ML) classification algorithms - K-Nearest Neighbor (KNN) and Decision Tree (DT) algorithms - in predicting likelihood of diabetes from a dataset containing contained 9 parameters (8 features, and 1 target variable) for a total of for 770 people.
+Applying and analyzing the performance of two Machine Learning (ML) classification algorithms - K-Nearest Neighbor (KNN) and Decision Tree (DT) algorithms - in predicting likelihood of diabetes from a dataset containing 9 parameters (8 features, and 1 target variable) for a total of for 770 people.

 **OBJECTIVE**